kairos-fhir/kairos-fhir-dsl-mapping-example/docs/FHIR-Custom-Import-HDRP-Setup.md

     └── ...
 ```

-If not supplied, HDRP will create the `ProjectConfig.json` after restart and the first incoming REST calls.
+If it is not provided, HDRP creates `ProjectConfig.json` after restart and the first incoming REST call.

 ## Project-Specific Configuration Files

-The ProjectConfig.json looks like the following.
+`ProjectConfig.json` looks as follows:

 ```json
 {